naftulikay/docker-centos7-vm/README.md

 ```
 docker run --detach --privileged --volume=/sys/fs/cgroup:/sys/fs/cgroup:ro naftulikay/centos-vm:7
 ```

+The container ID will be emitted by Docker and this can be used to execute commands in the Docker container/"VM".

 A lot of the work to discover what was necessary for systemd to run in Docker was be provided by the [SELinux Man Himself, Dan Walsh][dwalsh], in [some RedHat documentation][redhat-docker-systemd].